Dam-Buty/idlehands/Riddim/README.md

 // sayHello will execute every 5 ticks or twice per second
 ````

-# how to stop an interval
+# How to stop an interval

 Each iteration can return false to stop the Interval.